Flowering Quince: A Charmer That Brightens Your Landscape In Late Winter

 The flowers are 1 to 2 inches in diameter, with five petals, and bloom in late winter or early spring.
 The glossy dark green leaves appear soon after flowering and turn yellow or red in autumn.
 The edible quince fruit is yellowish-green with reddish blush and speckled with small dots.
 The fruit is 2 to 4 inches in diameter, fragrant, and ripens in fall.

-The fruit of the flowering quince is sometimes used for making jelly, marmalade, and preserves, as it contains more pectin than apples and real quinces.
+The fruit of the flowering quince is sometimes used for making jellies, marmalade, and preserves, as it contains more pectin than apples, and real quinces.
 The fruit also has more vitamin C than lemons.

 The foliage of flowering quince turns yellow to red in the fall, providing color to the landscape.
 By virtue of its thorny dense growth habit, flowering quince is an excellent choice for an effective security barrier or to discourage foot traffic.
 It can be espaliered and is also suitable for cultivation as bonsai.

 Flowering quince is used as a food plant by the larvae of some butterflies, and the flowers attract bees.
 Because it blooms so early, flowering quince is an important food for hummingbirds and will bring the birds to your yard before you even get your feeders out of storage.

 This shrub is easily grown in average, medium moisture, well-drained soil in full sun to part shade; yYou will get your best flowering in full sun.
 It easily adapts to a wide range of soil conditions, but prefers well-drained loams.
 Established plants will tolerate dryish soils.
 Plants bloom on old growth so avoid heavy pruning.
 Prune to shape as needed in spring after flowering to stimulate growth of flowering spurs which will improve bloom for the following year (although such pruning will reduce fruit production for the current year).
 Act quickly to remove root suckers so you can control spread.